Functions

 Version: ver-3.2.2.0

-Return Data Type: TIMESTAMP
+Return Result Data Type: TIMESTAMP

-Applicable Data Types: VARCHAR
+Applicable Fields: VARCHAR

-Applicable To: Tables and supertables
+Applicable to: Tables and supertables

 Supported Formats: Same as to_char